ju-bar/drprobe_clt/README.md

 ## Development

 The programs are written in Fortran 90 code for Intel Fortran compilers.
-MSA is linked agains the Intel Math Kernel Libraries (MKL).
+MSA is linked against the Intel Math Kernel Libraries (MKL).
+Residual code linking to FFTW3 is still present and can be used with minimum effort if preferred.

 Current versions:
 * CELSLC: 1.0